-The Academic Honesty booklet sets forth guidelines for integrity in the use and exchange of ideas in academic work and provides assistance for students to gain introductory knowledge of citation principles.
 This booklet is the product of years of collaboration among faculty and staff members at Grinnell College.
 Mathilda Liberman, director of the Writing Lab 1974-97, originally authored a set of citation exercises.
 Judy Hunter, director of the Writing Lab 1999-2011, adapted the exercises and drafted many of the other supporting documents.
 In 2006, Joyce Stern, dean for student success and academic advising, assembled the exercises, the College's academic honesty policy, and supporting documents into a single, formal publication.
-In 2012, Janet Carl, director of the Writing Lab, and Victoria Brown, professor of history, Joyce Stern, and Mark Schneider, associate dean, redrafted nearly all sections.
-Members of the Committee on Academic Standing and the Tutorial and Advising Committee converse regularly about academic honesty policies and contribute their insights.
-Recently several people contributed to additions in the booklet regarding use of the newly emerged AI large language models.
+In 2012, Janet Carl, director of the Writing Lab 2012-2018, and Victoria Brown, professor of history, Joyce Stern, and Mark Schneider, associate dean, redrafted nearly all sections.

+Members of the Committee on Academic Standing and the Tutorial and Advising Committee regularly review academic honesty policies and contribute their insights.
+In 2023, several people contributed to additions in the booklet regarding use of the newly emerged AI large language models.
+In 2024 faculty and staff, largely from the Committee on Academic Standing and the Tutorial and Advising Committee revised large sections of the booklet, particularly guidance on citation practices.
 Thanks to all these individuals and groups for their contributions to the development of this booklet.